The Death Penalty. Time for a U.K review?

 g) how many hospital hours required?

-per £1 million worth of each drug creates.
+per £1 million worth of what each drug creates.

 Perhaps that way the Courts might start taking this crime serious.